SergeySenigov/SergeySenigov/docs/README.md

 #### Good day!
 I'm Sergey Senigov

-**Data Engineering and Automation are my passion 🔥  Always do my best to get the job done!**
+**Data Engineering and Intergration are my passion 🔥  Always do my best to get the job done!**

 Looking for a challenging job with **`Apache Spark`, `Hadoop`, `Kafka`, `SQL`, `Python`, `BI`, `MPP Databases`**
 See my [portfolio](https://github.com/SergeySenigov/data-engineer-practicum-portfolio)